dlbewley/guifreelife-src/content/blog/CoreOS-Image-Layering-Autofs.md

   - openshift
   - kubernetes
   - operators
-description: CoreOS On-cluster Image Layering in OpenShift 4.19 allows modifications to node operating system.
-This detailed walk through installs and configures autofs, enabling automatic filesystem mounting across cluster nodes.
+description: CoreOS On-cluster Image Layering in OpenShift 4.19 allows modifications to node the operating system.
+This detailed walk through customizes the node operating system, adding RPMs.
 ---

-CoreOS On-cluster Image Layering in OpenShift 4.19 allows modifications to node operating system.
-This detailed walk through installs and configures autofs, enabling automatic filesystem mounting across cluster nodes.
+CoreOS On-cluster Image Layering in OpenShift 4.19 allows modifications to node the operating system.
+This detailed walk through customizes the node operating system, adding RPMs.
+In part 2 we will configure autofs and enabling automatic filesystem mounting across cluster nodes.

 <!--more-->

+# Background

 RHEL CoreOS is a container optimized operating system which is distributed via a container image.
 OpenShift leverages this capability to keep the operating system up to date without the need to apply individual patches to nodes in the cluster.

-Typically software will not be installed directly into the host operating system, but instead provided in images running in containers on top of Kubernetes.
+Typically software will not be installed directly into the host operating system, but instead provided via images running in containers managed by Kubernetes.
 There are cases where it may be desirable to add packages directly to the operating system, however.

 The RHCOS [Image Layering][3] feature of OpenShift allows to the ability to modify the container image that provides the CoreOS operating system image, in a manner compatible with the automated node lifecycle management performed by OpenShift.